telent/chablon/README.md

 in this directory.
 There are some defines at the top that you should pass to it to say where all those other things are.

+Alternatively, if you are compute-rich but time-poor, you could try running Nix in Docker (`nixos/nix` image).
+Be aware that it will probably want to build gcc and binutils for ARM.

 ### Installing to the watch

 The build process creates a file called `chablon.elf`, which I flash